 - A rental contract with a registered Fringe venue

 …if these basic qualifications are met, any artistic project can become a Fringe show.

 The participant is free to produce any content of any length without fear of censorship from the Fringe.
 All programming is subject to the venue’s limitations and the agreement between participant and venue.
 Participants may set whatever price they so choose, though they are encouraged to keep prices at a marketable rate for a successful run.
 Generally, prices to Fringe shows are cheaper than traditional runs.

 All genres of art are acceptable, including: theatre, comedy, variety, music, circus, dance, exhibitions, performance art, family programming, immersive theatre and more.

-The Fringe will provide opportunities to advertise projects in the Fringe Guide and on the Website for a reasonable fee.
-The Fringe will also coordinate promotional opportunities at major tourism hubs prior to and during the Festival that will be published in the Participant Packet.
+The Fringe will provide opportunities to advertise projects on the Fringe website for a reasonable fee.
+The Fringe will also coordinate promotional opportunities that will be published in the Participant Packet.

 Participants and instructors seeking additional funds during the Fringe may register an Educational Event (including workshops, classes, or any other instructional/educational endeavors).
 These events can be registered for $50 OR free of charge if the event is being produced by a participant who has already registered another show.
 Tickets to these events do not need to be free; producers can set the amount.
 Free/Discounted registration does not mean a production will necessarily be free to produce.
-Consider venue and production costs before taking advantage of this opportunity.
-Educational events will receive their own page on the Hollywood Fringe Festival website, where tickets can be sold and will receive abbreviated listings in the Fringe Festival Guide.
+Consider production costs before taking advantage of this opportunity.
+Educational events will receive their own page on the Hollywood Fringe Festival website, where tickets can be sold.

 The artist receives the following benefits with their Fringe registration fee:

-- Tickets sold through the online, phone, and central box offices
+- Tickets sold through the online and phone box offices

 - Production assistance and producer workshops